JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 ));
 ```

 We are creating a `CurveTween`, which is a `Tween` that interpolates values between a start and an ending value **following a curve**.
 The curve is provided by `Curves.fastOutSlowIn`, which means values will grow fast in the beginning then slow while they get closer to the end.
+We can use those values to make our arc head grow fast then slow.

-`Curves` gives access to a set of curves that `Dart` provides out of the box.
+> `Curves` gives access to a set of curves that `Dart` provides out of the box.

-Given the head needs to grow on the first half of the animation, we set the interval for `0.0` to `0.5`.
+Given the head needs to grow on the first half of the animation, **we set the interval for `0.0` to `0.5`**.

-Finally we chain a second animation that will always follow the first one, and it's gonna be another `CurveTween` but this time it's going to be a `SawTooth` animation that will repeat 5 times.
+Finally we chain a second animation that will always follow the first one, and it's gonna be another `CurveTween` but this time it's a `SawTooth` animation that will repeat 5 times.
 Here you have an example of how a `SawTooth` curve works:

 [SawTooth sample video](https://flutter.github.io/assets-for-api-docs/assets/animation/curve_sawtooth.mp4)

-It repeats N times, and for each one it grows linearly and then drops to zero in immediately.
-In this case we use it to repeat the previous animation 5 times during the *"unit interval"*, which for Flutter animations means **TODO**
+It repeats N times, and for each one it grows linearly and then drops to zero immediately.
+We'll use it to repeat the previous animation 5 times during the *"unit interval"*.

 ### Tail animation